Learn More

 from Chapter 9: Quirks- Is synaesthesia more common in autism? – study by Simon Baron-Cohen & others

-- Some Ways Autism & Synaesthesia Work Together – slideshow by Maike Preißing
+- Some Ways Autism & Synaesthesia Work Together – slides by Maike Preißing

 - Exploring the Intriguing Connection Between Synaesthesia and Autism – article by Reframing Autism